 We accept either the GMAT or the GRE.

-We have no official cutoff, but the application process is very competitive.
+The application process is very competitive.
 We give preference to applicants with GMAT scores of 650+ (or above the 80th percentile on the GRE).
 For those applicants, we consider all aspects of the application, including grades, personal statement, research interests, and interviews.
-The average GMAT score for recent admitted applicants is approximately 695.
+The average GMAT score for recently admitted applicants is approximately 695.

-ASU has a minimum requirement of 550 (paper-based) or 80 (internet based TOEFL).
-The Ph.D. in Marketing seeks applicants with excellent written and spoken English communications skills.
+ASU has a minimum requirement of 550 (paper-based) or 80 (internet-based) on the TOEFL.
+The PhD in Marketing program seeks applicants with excellent written and spoken English communications skills.
 We evaluate these skills via the personal statement and interviews with the applicant.
-Please see the Graduate College website, for possible exemptions to the TOEFL requirement.
+Please see the ASU Graduate College website for possible exemptions to the TOEFL requirement.

-In recent years, we have accepted between 5% and 10% of those applying to the Ph.D. program in marketing.
+In recent years, we have accepted between 5% and 10% of those applying to the PhD in Marketing program.
 We typically accept between 2 and 4 students per year.

-If you are accepted, your tuition will be covered for four years, and you will receive a modest stipend to cover living expenses for four years.
+If you are accepted, your tuition will be covered for five years, and you will receive a modest stipend to cover living expenses for five years (given satisfactory progress in the program).
 There may be additional opportunities to earn money as an instructor or teaching assistant, particularly in the summers.

 No, we do not have a part-time program.
 The program is full-time for 4 – 5 years, and you should plan to be physically present at the ASU Tempe campus for that time period.

-Please discuss the rationale behind your decision to pursue a Ph.D. in marketing, your interest in ASU in particular, and your particular research interests.
+Please discuss the rationale behind your decision to pursue a PhD in Marketing, your interest in ASU in particular, and your specific research interests.